Transport evidence of surface states in magnetic topological insulator MnBi2Te4

 Here, we report magnetotransport measurements in Hallbar nanostructures of exfoliated \MBT up to very high magnetic fields (55~T) for the first time, revealing the clear signature of SdHO above 40~T. From the detailed study of their temperature and angular dependence, we identify the 2D nature of the electronic band responsible for these SdHO.
 By comparing the band-specific SdHO carrier density to the average carrier density extracted from the Hall effect, we determine the band bending of the bulk band at the top surface of the nanostructure.
-This study provides the first transport evidence of surface states in magnetic topological insulators. \\ \\ Our samples consist of \MBT flakes exfoliated out of high-quality \MBT single crystals grown by controlled, slow cooling of a stoichiometric melt as reported in \cite{Otrokov2019,Zeugner2019}.
-The quality of the bulk crystals was confirmed by X-ray single-crystal diffraction and energy dispersive X-ray spectroscopy.
-The exfoliated flakes were then patterned using e-beam lithography to make ohmic Ti/Au contacts and a \ce{TiO2} hard mask to etch a Hall bar.
+This study provides the first transport evidence of surface states in magnetic topological insulators. \\ \\ We prepare our samples by exfoliating flakes from high-quality MnBi$_2$Te$_4$ single crystals grown by a controlled protocol developed by us in \cite{Otrokov2019,Zeugner2019}.
+The products of all growth experiments are routinely checked by powder X-ray diffraction (X'Pert Pro diffractometer (PANalytical), Bragg-Brentano geometry with a variable divergence slit, a curved Ge(111) monochromator, Cu-K$\alpha_1$ radiation ($\lambda = 154.056\,\text{pm}$).
+Phase analysis of the growth batches is performed by Le Bail profile-fitting method in JANA2006, and shows that the samples are multi-phase as expected for the incongruently melting MnBi$_2$Te$_4$, as explained in full detail in Ref. \cite{Zeugner2019}.
+The growth batches contain well-shaped platelet-like single crystals that are mechanically extracted and confirmed as MnBi$_2$Te$_4$ by energy-dispersive X-ray spectroscopy (see Fig. S8 in the SI).
+Their average composition is Te 59.4(7) at. \%, Bi 28.1(8) at. \%, Mn 12.5(4) at. \% in accordance with \cite{Zeugner2019}.
+These exact verified crystals are then used for further exfoliation.\\ The exfoliated flakes were then patterned using e-beam lithography to make ohmic Ti/Au contacts and a \ce{TiO2} hard mask to etch a Hall bar.
 We investigated two devices that yielded very similar results, as shown in Supplementary Information.
 An atomic force microscopy picture of one such device is presented in Fig.\ref{Fig:charac}a.
 The flake’s thickness is 91~nm, with a low surface roughness of about 1~nm.
 The temperature dependence of the longitudinal resistance shows a dirty-metal behavior (low residual resistance ratio), with a pronounced resistance peak at 25.5~K at the antiferromagnetic N\'eel transition temperature $T_\mathrm{N}$.